Brella™

 Brella SweatControl Patch

-Results were presented, earlier in 2023, at the American Academy of Dermatology Annual Meeting and showed that 64% of patients treated with the patch achieved Hyperhidrosis Disease Severity Scale improvement as compared with 44% with placebo.
+Results were presented in 2023 at the American Academy of Dermatology Annual Meeting and showed that 64% of patients treated with the patch achieved Hyperhidrosis Disease Severity Scale improvement as compared with 44% with placebo.
 Measured sweat production decreased by more than 50% for most (60%) of treated patients.

-How much will it cost?
-That's not entirely clear but Niquette Hunt, CEO of Candesant has said she expects doctors will charge about the same for one session with the patch as they would for a high-end, in-office facial or chemical peel.
+How much does Brella cost?
+Hunt says she expects doctors will charge about the same for one session with the patch as they would for a high-end, in-office facial or chemical peel.
 The average cost of a chemical peel in the US, according to the American Society of Plastic Surgeons, is about $500.
 But, there can be additional office visit costs, etc. IHhS spoke with one aesthetic practice in Texas that indicated they would provide Brella for a total cost of about $350.
 This is, of course, just one example and not indicative of widespread pricing.

 Next Steps